 The first insulin pen was introduced in 1986.
 This step made insulin delivery much more mobile for all people who take insulin to school and work.

-Insulin pumps deliver short or rapid-acting insulin 24/7 through a catheter which is placed under the skin.
+Insulin pumps deliver short or rapid-acting insulin 24/7 through a catheter that is placed under the skin.

-There are many options for people with diabetes to use social networks which empower these people.
+There are many options for those with diabetes to use social networks that empower these people.
 Apps and websites for smartphone simplify the way to share treatments, start conversations, post and read product recommendations, etc.

 Diabetic Connect’s app involves a blood glucose log and offers a format to link with others who have diabetes.

 Yes, this is possible.
-Medtronic has made a dashboard-mounted device which works side by side with a continuous sugar monitor in order to track the blood glucose levels of the driver.
+Medtronic has made a dashboard-mounted device that works side by side with a continuous sugar monitor in order to track the blood glucose levels of the driver.

-The monitor uses a wireless sensor which samples the blood sugar level of the driver every couple minutes.
+The monitor uses a wireless sensor that samples the blood sugar level of the driver every couple of minutes.
 Moreover, in case the blood sugar level drops the dashboard unit alarms the driver with an audible warning.

 Although diabetes management might be difficult, there is a bright future with many technologies and studies in development.

-Some of them are robotic pancreas, i.e., closed- a looped pump which monitors the blood glucose levels and delivers insulin in only one unit.
-Moreover, blood sugar tests with breathalyzer-style system similar to blood alcohol unit.
+Some of them are the robotic pancreas, i.e., closed- a looped pump that monitors the blood glucose levels and delivers insulin in only one unit.
+Moreover, blood sugar tests with a breathalyzer-style system similar to blood alcohol units.

 This implant monitors the blood sugar levels and delivers the info to a solar-powered watch.
-This device will make life much easier for all people who have diabetes.
-Also, Microsoft is creating contact lens which can read blood glucose levels.
+This device will make life much easier for all who have diabetes.
+Also, Microsoft is creating a contact lens that can read blood glucose levels.